Text leveler

 How it works

-1. Visit the text leveler at https://ta.padlet.com/text-leveler
+1. Visit the text leveler at https://ta.padlet.com/text-leveler.

-3. Click the arrow to generate the leveled text
+3. Click the arrow to generate the leveled text.

 Prompts and examples

-Example 1: Great Depression (5th Grade Level)
+Great Depression (5th Grade Level)

-Output: A simplified explanation of the Great Depression with grade-appropriate vocabulary and sentence structure, covering key events like the stock market crash, bank failures, the Dust Bowl, and Roosevelt's New Deal.
+Output: A simplified explanation of the Great Depression with grade-appropriate vocabulary and sentence structure, covering key events like the stock market crash, bank failures, the Dust Bowl and Roosevelt's New Deal.

-View this leveled text.
+View this leveled text here.

-Example 2: Baseball Article (3rd Grade Level)
+Baseball Article (3rd Grade Level)

-Output: A simplified news article about the Yankees changing their beard policy, using shorter sentences, basic vocabulary, and clear paragraph structure suitable for third-grade readers.
+Output: A simplified news article about the Yankees changing their beard policy, using shorter sentences, basic vocabulary and clear paragraph structure suitable for third-grade readers.

-View this leveled text.
+View this leveled text here.

 Best practices for prompting